Noticing your Nespresso coffee doesn't taste as fresh, or your machine is brewing slower than usual?

 After you have finished descaling, exit Descaling Mode, reset your Nespresso machine, and it’ll be ready to use again.

-Make sure to mix the water and the descaling fluid in the correct quantities.
+Ensure that you mix the water and descaling fluid in the correct proportions.

 The descaling process will be ineffective if you dilute the descaling solution too much.